GrgMdmn/OpenClassrooms_AI_Projects/Project_7/deployment/README.md

 - Configure a reverse proxy like nginx to redirect requests to different internal ports

 We decided to keep the second solution to install the API from a single Docker container.

+**UPDATE 2** : AVX2 instructions have been enabled by accessing the home server motherboard BIOS.
+So the deployment is also done here and complete continuous deployment will be done as well.

 ---